MiChiRose/Syncrosa/README.md

 ### 1. 🧠 AI Genius (Tab 1)
 - **AI-Powered Playlists:** Generate perfect playlists based on moods, themes, or events (e.g., *"90s Underground Techno"* or *"Relaxing evening by the fireplace"*).
 - **Multi-Provider Support:** Integration with Google Gemini, Groq, and OpenRouter (perfect for bypassing geo-blocks).
-- **Native Integration:** Direct injection of generated tracks into your iTunes library via AppleScript.
+- **Deep Integration:** Direct injection of generated tracks into your iTunes library.

 ### 2. 🛠 Media Fixer (Tab 2)
 - **Smart Album Merge:** Automatically unifies split albums (e.g., *"Artist - Hits"* and *"Artist: Hits"*) into a single clean entity by normalizing metadata.